Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 #### Blender workflow
 In order to create a volumetric mesh of the room with Blender, the following steps need to be followed:
 1. Create the geometry.
 Remember to move the full geometry in the positive quadrant;
 2. On the top-right end side, you will see 'Scene Collection', then 'Collection' and 'Plane'.
-I would advise you to delete the 'Collection' by right-clicking and pressing 'Delete';
+Rename the 'Plane' to for example 'RoomVolume';
 3. Once you finish the geometry, go to the 'Material properties' tab on the bottom-right area with this icon ![Material properties](images/MaterialBlender.png)
 4. In the 'Material Properties' tab, press the plus sign 'Add a material slot'
 5. Select 'New' and double click to put the material name, e.g., “carpet”; while on this window, it is best to change the 'Base Color' of the material, such that you can then later identify the surfaces with that specific material in the model.